Engineer new materials

 - Interpret crystal packing and compare with CSD data using powerful packing feature, similarity and motif searches, and hydrogen bond propensity analysis

-- Understand the effects of hydration on your lattice with the new hydrate analyser
+- Understand the effects of hydration on your solid forms with the Hydrate Analyser

 - Explore the structures of potential co-crystals using the new molecular complementarity tool

-- Explore solid state molecular geometry using the new CSD-driven Conformer Generator – unique because all results are validated by all the latest experimental data from the CSD
+- Explore solid-state molecular geometry using the CSD-driven Conformer Generator – unique because all results are validated by all the latest experimental data from the CSD

 - Communicate your results with new high impact graphics and 3D printing support, highlighting lattice void spaces and channels